giuntoli-group/nmm-week4/README.md

 1b.
 Switch to the more complex tip4p model (IN PRINCIPLE HERE https://docs.lammps.org/Howto_tip4p.html, TO TEST.
 DECIDE HOW MUCH TO GIVE AND HOW MUCH ASK THEM TO FIND). of water and repeat the assignment described in 1a.

 1c. (optional, hard!)
 The water phase diagram has a critical triple point, where solid, liquid, and gas phases coexist!
 Try to determine it by also varying the pressure of your simulation.
-(NICE IDEA BUT TO TEST, I HAVE NO IDEA IF IT CAN BE DONE!)
+(NICE IDEA BUT TO BE TESTED, I HAVE NO IDEA IF IT CAN BE DONE!)

 ## Assignment 2